Am0rphous/CheatSheets/Alfa Network AWUS1900 Wireless USB Adapter.md

 sudo modprobe 8814au
 iwconfig | grep REALTEK
 ```
 - To check if a driver is working.
-You should be able to display the adapter with `iwconfig` and `ifconfig|grep wlan*` where your adapter is most likely the `wlan1` adapter
+You should be able to display the adapter with `iwconfig` and `ifconfig|grep wlan*` where your adapter is most likely `wlan0` or `wlan1 `adapter
 - Check driver for **wlan0** with the command `readlink /sys/class/net/wlan0/device/driver`
-- Check driver for **wlan1** with the command `readlink /sys/class/net/wlan1/device/driver`
+  - Expected output `../../../../../../bus/usb/drivers/rtl8814au`

 </details>